hathora/hathora-unreal-sdk/README.md

 #### Server Builds

+**NOTE: This is only if you're manually making calls to authorized endpoints like `Get Process Info` or `Get Room Info` from the server.
+Most studios can ignore this section.**

 The Dev Token needs to be packaged for your dedicated server to be able to make authorized calls like Get Process Info or Get Room Info.
 You can safely configure to package this in only the server builds by specifying it in `Config/DedicatedServerGame.ini` which is only used by unreal for the `Server` target type:

 ``` ini